 “My professors, field studies, and student clubs and organizations at College of DuPage provided deep, transformational learning experiences,” he said.

 Sutherland attended the University of Rochester, where he switched majors from philosophy to Russian Studies.
-In 2011, he spent the summer at Saint Petersburg State University studying Russian and in the fall was admitted to the University of Rochester's Take Five Scholars Program, for which he developed his own academic course of study in Jewish Cultural History and Literature that was distinct from his major but integrated with his coursework.
-This also means he will stay for a fifth year on scholarship at the University of Rochester.
+He then spent the summer at Saint Petersburg State University studying Russian and in the fall was admitted to the University of Rochester’s Take Five Scholars Program, for which he personally designed a program in order to study the history of Jewish literature and philosophy.

-He had applied for and passed the first national review process for a Fulbright to teach in Kazakhstan but pulled his application in order to continue Russian language study through Take Five.
-In 2012, he also was invited to join and became a member of St. Anthony Hall, a secretive college literary society at elite colleges in the U.S. During the summer of 2012, he plans to study Russian at the Bryn Mawr Russian Language Institute, a U.S. Flagship Program.
+He applied for and passed the first national review process for a Fulbright to teach in Kazakhstan but pulled his application in order to continue Russian language study through Take Five.
+He also was invited to join and became a member of St. Anthony Hall, a secretive college literary society at elite colleges in the U.S., for which he served as president of the Iota Chapter.
+During the summer of 2012, he studied Russian at the Bryn Mawr Russian Language Institute, a U.S. Flagship Program.

 College of DuPage